segem001/week2IP/README.md

 ## Technology Used
 * HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the web pages.

 * Javascript - is a text-based programming language which was used to make web pages interactive.